-That's why OEH employs over 1200 trained firefighters and has a full range of vehicles, aircraft, plant and equipment available for fire management.
+That's why Office of Environment and Heritage (OEH) employs over 1200 trained firefighters and has a full range of vehicles, aircraft, plant and equipment available for fire management.

 Fires do not recognise boundaries, so OEH works closely with the Rural Fire Service, Fire and Rescue NSW, State Forests and Sydney Catchment Authority and neighbours of national parks to reduce fire risk across the state's national parks.